Help! Online Businesses Are Killing Mine!

 Your Small Business Can Compete

 Competing with businesses that are strictly online operations when you're not is not easy.
 The playing field is not level: as a bricks-and-mortar small business, you will always have expenses that they don’t.
 It will take a consistent effort over time if your small business is going to retain and grow your market share.
-But it is possible if you can beat those online businesses at their own game and become the destination of choice.
+It is possible if you can beat those online businesses at their own game and become the destination of choice.